ofer987/aspnet-core-rc2-signalr/README.md

     dotnet restore
     dotnet run

-Open http://localhost:5000/Test in your web browser.
+Open http://localhost:5000/Chat in your web browser.

-If you are registered and signed in and clicking the "Poke" button then the text above it will change.
+There you can broadcast messages if you have created an account and are logged in.

 ### Database